anderssoegaard/anderssoegaard.github.io/index.md

 ### 2020

+Abdou, Mostafa; Ravishankar, Vinit; Barrett, Maria; Belinkov, Yonatan; Elliott, Desmond; Søgaard, Anders.
+2020.
+The Sensitivity of Language Models and Humans to Winograd Schema Perturbations.
+The 57th Annual Meeting of the Association for Computational Linguistics (ACL).
+Seattle, Washington.

 Petrén Bach Hansen, Victor; Søgaard, Anders.
 2020.
 What Do You Mean 'Why?': Resolving Sluices in Conversations.
 The 34th AAAI Conference on Artificial Intelligence (AAAI).
 New York, New York.

 Kann, Katharina; Lacroix, Ophelie; Søgaard, Anders.
 2020.
 Weakly Supervised POS Taggers Perform Poorly on Truly Low-Resource Languages.
 The 34th AAAI Conference on Artificial Intelligence (AAAI).
 New York, New York.